Site Plans - Unincorporated Area

 Prior to submitting an application for a full review final site plan, the applicant must attend a mandatory pre-application conference with staff to discuss filing requirements, submittal fees, impact fees, plat restrictions, time frames, neighborhood/municipal notification and sign posting procedures.

 The applicant has seven (7) working days after filing an application for a full review final site plan to post a site plan sign in a visible location along each street frontage, along with submitting an affidavit of proof of posting.
-The sign, hardware, and 12-foot metal pole must be obtained from the Planning and Environmental Regulation Division and be posted by the applicant.
+The sign, hardware, and 12-foot metal pole must be obtained from us and be posted by the applicant.
 A deposit is required for each sign.
-The sign, pole, and hardware must be returned disassembled, to the Planning and Environmental Regulation Division after the 45 day review period has elapsed and before a site plan can receive a final sign-off.
+The sign, pole, and hardware must be returned disassembled, to us after the 45 day review period has elapsed and before a site plan can receive a final sign-off.
 The deposit will be returned after the sign(s) is returned.

 After the site plan receives a final site plan sign-off (Site Plan Development Order), the applicant has 15 months in which to obtain a building permit; otherwise, the site plan will expire.
 At this point, the applicant must route three (3) sets of signed and sealed construction plans to most of the same agencies that signed off on the site plan and obtain stamps on the construction plans and signatures on a yellow routing sheet.
 The applicant has six (6) months in which to accomplish this; otherwise, the yellow routing sheet will expire.
-After this has been accomplished, the applicant will receive a Building Permit Development Order from the Planning and and Environmental Regulation Division.
-The applicant may then proceed to the Permitting, Licensing and Consumer Protection Division to apply for a building permit.
+After this has been accomplished, the applicant will receive a Building Permit Development Order from us.
+The applicant may then proceed to the Environmental Licensing and Building Permitting Division to apply for a building permit.

 Expired Site Plan